ryanpeach/the-power-of-prolog-epub/README.md

 ## Epub version

+The epub of the version on master is [here](./prolog/prolog.epub) if you just want to direct download.

 We are using [ebook-convert](https://manual.calibre-ebook.com/generated/en/ebook-convert.html), so first you need to [install calibre](https://calibre-ebook.com/download) and then run the following command from project root:

 ```bash